 TAP's SEC filings can be seen here.
 And to visit Molson Coors Beverage Co's official web site, go to www.molsoncoors.com.

 Molson Coors Brewing Company Class B (TAP) Company Bio

 Molson Coors Brewing manufactures and sells beer and other beverage products.
 The company sells its products under brands such as Coors Light, Heineken, Miller Genuine Draft, and more.
 The company was founded in 1786 and is based in Denver, Colorado.

 DCF Fair Value Target:

-We started the process of determining a valid price forecast for Molson Coors Beverage Co with a discounted cash flow analysis -- the results of which can be found in the table below.
-To summarize, we found that Molson Coors Beverage Co ranked in the 63th percentile in terms of potential gain offered.
-More precisely, our analysis suggests the stock is undervalued by approximately 112% on a DCF basis.
+Below please find a table outlining a discounted cash flow forecast for TAP, in which we model out valuation assuming a variety of terminal growth rates.
+To summarize, we found that Molson Coors Beverage Co ranked in the 67th percentile in terms of potential gain offered.
+Specifically, our DCF analysis implies the stock is trading below its fair value by an estimated 128.5%.
 The most interesting components of our discounted cash flow analysis for Molson Coors Beverage Co ended up being:

 Terminal Growth Rate in Free Cash Flow